INL/corpus-frontend/README.md

 ## Building from source

 - Clone this repository, use `mvn package` to build the WAR file (or download the .war from the latest release) and add corpus-frontend.war to Tomcat's webapps directory.
-- Optionally, create a file `corpus-frontend.properties` (name must be the same as the .war file) in the same directory as the BlackLab Server config file (e.g. `/etc/blacklab/`).
-See the [Configuration section](#Backend-configuration) for more information.
+- Optionally, create a config file for the frontend.
+See the [Configuration section](#backend-configuration) for more information.
 - Navigate to `http://localhost:8080/corpus-frontend/` and you will see a list of available corpora you can search.

 For further development and debugging help, see the [Development section](#Development).